William Ferrel: Work

 Hadley's erroneous reasoning had been in terms of a tendency to conserve linear momentum, as air mass travels from north to south or from south to north.
-Ferrel recognized that in meteorology and oceanography what needs to be taken into account is a tendency, of an air mass that is in motion relative to Earth, to conserve its angular momentum with respect to Earth's Axis.
+Ferrel recognized that in meteorology and oceanography what needs to be taken into account is a tendency, of an air mass that is in motion relative to Earth, to conserve its angular momentum with respect to Earth's axis.

-Ferrel also studied the effects that the Sun and moon had on the tides, and how it affected Earth’s rotation about its axis.
+Ferrel also studied the effects that the Sun and Moon had on the tides, and how it affected Earth's rotation about its axis.
 Laplace had theorised on this before, but he had neglected second order terms and fluid friction.
-This was through no fault of his own, as the mathematics that would allow him to study it didn’t exist until the 1840’s.
-It’s assumed that friction is proportional to the square of velocity, giving non-linear equations.
+This was through no fault of his own, as the mathematics that would allow him to study it did not exist until the 1840s.
+It is assumed that friction is proportional to the square of velocity, giving non-linear equations.
 Ferrel was the first person to treat these successfully.
 He also suggested that the tides could be explained by the Earth having a viscous interior, and attempted to study the magnetism of the Earth.

 Ferrel collected data on the tides, and used this to calculate the mass of the moon.
 In 1880, he proposed to the Superintendent of the Coast and Geodetic Survey a machine which could use data to predict the tidal maxima and minima.
 He also presented this idea to the American Association for the Advancement of Science later in the same year.
 Ferrel resigned from the United States Coast and Geodetic Survey in 1882, but stayed on to oversee the completion of this project, which was a big success and was used for over 25 years.

 He also wrote "Vision," an essay discussing his theories on how human sight works; his discussion was based in both mathematics and psychology, and backed up by experiments.
 Additionally, he wrote about "Variable Stars," discussing how periods of fluctuation could indicate whether they are approaching/retreating the Earth.